QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

 <div class="row row-cols-md-2 mt-4"><div class="align-self-center">

-Android activities lifecycle is a bit complex.
+Android activities' lifecycle is a bit complex.
 To summarize,

 * 👉 **onCreate** is where you will configure the view
 * 👉 Before presenting the activity, **onStart** is called.
 If the user press "home"/the activity isn't visible anymore, **onStop** is called.
 * 👉 Before the user can interact with the activity, **onResume** is called.
-If the user isn't be able to interact with the activity anymore, **onPause** is called.
+If the user isn't able to interact with the activity anymore, **onPause** is called.

 **onDestroy** is called